Realm-Bot/docs/Server Dashboard/server-allowlist.md

 - They can bypass **Member Gate**
 - They can bypass **Bot Detection**
+- They can bypass **Skin Filtering**

 This is particularly useful if you:
 - run strict Member Gate rules (device locks, gamerscore thresholds, etc.)
 - enable Experimental Bot Detection and want protection against false positives
+- use Skin Filtering and want to protect trusted players from Beta false positives
 - have trusted alt accounts, testers, or staff joining frequently

 > **Important:** The allowlist is designed for exceptions.
 Adding too many users reduces the effectiveness of your automated protections.